OFFRE D'UNE DURÉE LIMITÉE | Obtenez 3 mois à 0.99 $ par mois

 À propos de cet audio

-This podcast is made for kids ages 4–12 (and curious teens too!) and the women guiding them.
-You’ll hear fun, easy-to-follow conversations with fellow kids and AI experts—no tech jargon, just real talk.
-We’ll break down what AI is, how it shows up in everyday life, and how to talk about it at the dinner table or on the drive to school.
+This podcast is made for kids ages 4–12 (and curious teens too) and the adults who support them.
+You’ll hear fun, easy-to-follow conversations with fellow kids and even AI experts.
+We break down what AI is, how it shows up in everyday life, and how to talk about it at the dinner table or on the drive to school.

 Épisodes